berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 13: Outside of class

 - Read [Sections 3.1-3.9 in our Data Structures textbook](https://moodle.berea.edu/mod/lti/view.php?id=799815) and do the extra questions in preparation for a possible reading quiz.
+- Extra credit opportunity: Another talk is TODAY, Monday, February 16, 5:15-6:15 pm, in CMIT 316
+Title: "Modularity and the Hidden Environmental Impacts of Computing" Potential faculty candidate - we need your feedback!
+Pizza will be provided, but if you want pizza, please come by 5:10.
+EC-2: The Prompt for Teaching Talk #2  isdue by Wednesday at 8 am Please note that for full credit, you must submit an exemplary reflection and also come ON TIME and stay engaged for the entire time.
+(You will not get exemplary if you come late, leave early, are on your phone or laptop, etc.)

 ## Day 12: Friday, February 13, 2026